akashprojects/PHP-CMS/readme.md

-# PHP CMS via Laravel(http://laravel.com) - A PHP Framework For Web Artisans
+# PHP CMS via Laravel

 I have been playing around with Laravel for the past 2 months and recently developed a complete CMS that includes various features such as